Applying Data Augmentation to Handwritten Arabic Numeral Recognition Using Deep Learning Neural Networks: Background

 The method devised in \cite{Nibaran} to recognize Arabic numerals uses MLP as a classifier.
 It uses a set of 88 features; among them 72 are shadow feature and 16 are octant features.
 To train this MLP a huge data set of 3000 handwritten sample is used which is obtained from CMATERDB 3.3.1 \cite{web4}.
 Each of these pictures is scaled to the size of $32\times32$.
 For uniform training each pixel is redefined in gray scale.

 The MLP used in \cite{Nibaran} has a single hidden layer along with input and output layer.
 And this single hidden layer is enough to classify the given data set \cite{DBLP:journals/ker/Kubat99a}.
-The setting of layers for the MLP method is shown in Fig. \ref{fig:mlp}.
+The setting of 3 layers for the MLP method is shown in Fig. \ref{fig:mlp}.
+From the Fig. \ref{fig:mlp} we can see that sigmoid is used as nonlinearity after each layer.
 The width of the network is determined through trial and error to get a good bias and minimal variance.
 Supervised learning is undertaken and performed over 2000 samples.
 Simple back-propagation algorithm is used for training.

 The result was evaluated by cross validation, and each time the number of neurons are varied to get a perfect bias-variance combination.
 By exchanging the number of neurons arbitrarily between training data set and test data set error can be brought very close to zero, but this will generate worse performance when tested on samples outside of sample dataset.
 This condition is known as ``overfitting" \cite{DBLP:conf/icml/Domingos00} and this is because the model gets too much acquainted to the training data set and cannot generalize over a broader spectrum as a result.
 The number of neurons in hidden layer is finally fixed to 54 that gives an accuracy of 93.8\% in recognizing Arabic numerals.